New Starters 2023

 A. You don't need to book meals in advance; when the children arrive at school each morning they can choose from the menu for that day.
 Children can, of course, still bring a packed lunch from home if they prefer, and you are free to mix and match school lunches and packed lunches as you wish to.

 Currently, school lunches are free for all children in Reception Class and in Years 1 and 2.
-Please let us know as soon as possible if your child has any dietary requirements.
+Please let us know as soon as possible if your child has any food allergies or other special dietary requirements.

 Q. Where can I buy school uniform?

-A. Kids Klobber on Endless Street have all of our badged uniform (polo shirts, sweatshirts, cardigans, PE hoodies and PE t-shirts).
-Kids Klobber also sell unbadged items (trousers/shorts, skirts/pinafores, summer dresses etc) but you are of course free to buy these anywhere.
-We ask that you please stick to the correct colours - please see our uniform page for more information.
+A. Kids Klobber on Endless Street has all of our badged uniform (polo shirts, sweatshirts, cardigans, PE hoodies and PE t-shirts) as well as trousers/shorts, skirts/pinafores, summer dresses etc. We know that kitting out your children in new uniform can be expensive, and for that reason we do not insist that you buy badged items.
+We do ask that you please stick to the correct colours, and ensure everything is plain, with no prints, slogans or large logos.
+Please see our uniform page for more information.

 Q. How do we get the children's new book bags?

-A. Our wonderful parent teacher association, FoBS, provide book bags for all our new Reception children.
+A. Our wonderful parent teacher association, FoBS, provides book bags for all our new Reception children.
 Your child will receive their book bag from us here in school.

-Q. What do children need to bring to school?
+Q. What do children need to bring to school each day?

-A. Children will need their book bag, water bottle and packed lunch (if bringing one from home) every day, plus a coat or sun hat, depending on the weather.
-We ask that they don't bring anything else into school unless it is absolutely necessary.
+A. Children will need their book bag, water bottle and packed lunch (if bringing lunch from home) every day, plus a coat or sun hat, depending on the weather.
+Children will also need Forest School clothes later in the term - see below.

 Q. What about PE kits and wellies?